-If you see an error message displayed when uploading new firmware to your node, verify that you are loading the correct file by referring to the AREDN download page, then you can safely ignore the warning.
+If you see an error message displayed when uploading new firmware to your node, verify that you are loading the correct file by referring to the AREDN Firmware Selector (AFS), then you can safely ignore the warning.
 The file naming standard recently changed from a non-standard naming convention to the standard naming convention used by OpenWRT.